 Data are collected by using the reporting method.
 Two types of questionnaires are used: The Monthly and the Quarterly Report on construction (GRAĐ-21/M and GRAĐ-21/3M forms).
 The Monthly Report on Construction is collected for each month, except for March, June, September and December.
 The data for these months are collected on the Quarterly Report on Construction.

-Electronic and postal questionnaires are used for gathering data from business in the survey: the Monthly and the Quarterly Report on construction (GRAĐ-21/M i GRAĐ-21/3M forms).
+Electronic questionnaires are used for gathering data from business in the survey: the Monthly and the Quarterly Report on construction (GRAĐ-21/M i GRAĐ-21/3M forms).

-Actions taken to speed up or increase the rate of response: written remainders (postal and e-mail) and telephone contacts.
+Actions taken to speed up or increase the rate of response: e-mail and phone contacts.

 18.4.
 Data validation

-Electronic questionnaires are automatically checked during the data entry by reporting units with a set of warnings and errors, and in the CBS the data entry is again checked by automated error-checking procedures.
+Electronic questionnaires are automatically checked during the data entry by reporting units with a set of warnings and errors, and in the CBS the data entry is again checked by automated error-checking procedures in the branch statistics of the CBS, on micro and macro level.

 Reports that fail to meet the quality standard are subject to verification and are corrected as required.